Emasoft/SelectFileCLI/DOCS_DEV/SEQUENTIAL_MIGRATION_SUMMARY.md

 ## Overview

-The SelectFileCLI project has been successfully migrated to the updated sequential execution protocol as specified in `SEQUENTIAL_PRECOMMIT_SETUP 2.md`.
+The SelectFileCLI project has been successfully migrated to the updated sequential execution protocol as specified in `SEQUENTIAL_PRECOMMIT_SETUP_v3.md`.
 This ensures that only ONE process runs at a time, preventing process explosions and memory exhaustion.

 ## Key Components Implemented